proximiio/proximiio-js-library/README.md

 ##### Map Features Filtering

 ###### Setting new feature filter
-With this method you set only defined poi feature to be visible, calling this method multiple times will set another feature to be visible without hiding the previous one.
+With this method you set only defined poi feature to be visible, calling this method multiple times will set another feature to be visible without hiding the previous one, with inverted set to true defined feature will hide instead.
 ```
 // param query {string} id or title of the feature
+// param inverted {boolean} when set to true, defined feature will hide, optional

 const map = new Proximiio.Map();
 map.getMapReadyListener().subscribe(ready => {